Meet Bob S.

 Bob became comfortable talking about traumatic events in his life.

-Bob is still very active with the VTP, and says that it gives him purpose outside of his family.
+Bob play an active roll as a Para and recruiter for the VTN and says that it gives him purpose outside of his family.

 Bob now has control over his emotions.

 You can change lives for people like Bob